SlyOne999/slyone999.github.io/htb/academy/readme.md

 </body>
 </html>
 ```
-The interestign line is this
+The interesting line is this
 <input type="hidden" value="0" name="roleid" />

 I then cretaed an ID with roleid as 1.
 This user can access the admin panel.
 That displays this -